exograph/exograph/docs/docs/postgres/customizing-types.md

 #### Controlling Nullability

 Exograph will make the column nullable if the field is optional.
-Controlling nullability by adding the `?` suffix to the field type.
+You can control nullability by adding the `?` suffix to the field type.
 For example, if you want to make the `name` field non-nullable, you can use the following definition:

 ```exo
 type TicketPrice {